 Warm Up & Cool Down

-“The best way to warm up is by doing the same sport [or] exercise you’re going to do in your workout, only at a lower intensity,” he says.
+“A great way to warm up is by doing the same sport [or] exercise you’re going to do in your workout, only at a lower intensity,” he says.
 “Get the heart rate moving—cycle or jog for 10 minutes to get the blood flowing in the body.
 Then do some of the movements you’re going to do in your workout, only slower, and with less range.
 You can then progress to faster and more complicated movements.
 This warms the joints and readies the muscles to move in the way you will be moving during your workout.
 It also turns on your sense of balance.”

 For your cool down, you can do the same thing: 10 minutes of active recovery, on the treadmill or on the exercise bike.
 “You want to get your heart rate down to about 60%,” says Redman.
 “The goal is to be lightly sweating, but you can still talk to your neighbour.
 This keeps the blood flowing and prevents those metabolites from stagnating, which can cause soreness after.”

 Staying hydrated is key to helping the body recover from a workout.
 After a session at the gym, it’s important to not only recover the water lost while sweating but also to top it up.
 “You want to take in more water than you let out,” explains Redman.
 “So if you lost, say, two pounds of water from running by sweating, you’ll want to drink three pounds of water to help you recover.”
-Not only does this replenish fluids lost while sweating, but it also helps move the waste metabolites and helps with lactate clearance, essentially reducing muscle soreness.
+Not only does this replenish fluids lost while sweating, but it also helps move the waste metabolites and helps with lactate clearance, which can essentially reduce muscle soreness.

 On rest days, Redman recommends trying something different to give your body time to recover from your workout.
 “Balance it out,” he says.
 “If you’re at the gym two to three times a week, on alternate days, try an outside activity, like hiking, running or cross-country skiing.
 Alternate days with one day being an aerobic activity—things like swimming and spinning—and one being strength training, which is good for muscles, joints and bones.”